Skip to main content

 JWT-based authentication is a mechanism in which you can authorize a call to a Crossmint API, scoping such calls to impact resources related to a single end-user on your platform.
 You have three options available when enabling this option.

-1. Crossmint Authentication - With an easy to use react SDK you can add user creation and authentication to your application.
-Crossmint handles the generation of JWTs and you’re able to quickly create a robust application with user access controls.
+1. Crossmint Authentication - A quick-to-integrate auth solution, ideal for staging environments and getting started fast.
+Crossmint handles the generation of JWTs and you’re able to quickly create a working application with user access controls.
+For production, options 2 or 3 below are recommended.

-2. Third Party Authentication providers - There are several quality authentication providers in the market and you may already be using one of them.
-You can continue to use your existing auth tooling and enable Smart Wallets on top of them with minimal changes.
+2. Third Party Authentication providers (recommended for production) - There are several quality authentication providers in the market and you may already be using one of them.
+You can continue to use your existing auth tooling and enable Crossmint Wallets on top of them with minimal changes.
+Supported providers include Auth0, Firebase, Supabase, Stytch, and Kinde.

-3. Custom JWT - This option is for providers not yet included with turn-key support or custom built solutions where you issue your own JWTs.
+3. Custom JWT (recommended for production) - This option is for providers not yet included with turn-key support or custom built solutions where you issue your own JWTs.
 You must be able to provide a JWKS endpoint to enable Crossmint to authenticate tokens.

 Crossmint Authentication